lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Proof-of-Possession Profile
 {: id="sect-c.3"}

-POP fields for use (in signature field of pop field of ProofOfPossession structure) when proving possession of a private signing key that corresponds to a public verification key for which a certificate has been requested.
+The table below describes the POP fields for use (in signature field of pop field of ProofOfPossession structure) when proving possession of a private signing key that corresponds to a public verification key for which a certificate has been requested.